Polish Instagram Model Veronica Bielik Shows Off Perfect Body In Stylish Lingerie

 Meanwhile, a third follower wrote the following remark to express his admiration for the model.

 “It’s fun following you.
-You have a smile that lights up a room, makes me people feel good.”
+You have a smile that lights up a room, makes people feel good.”

 The model also shared a video, filmed for Bang Energy, where she could be seen wearing a gray sports bra and matching gym pants.

 According to the geotag, the video was filmed in Pag Island, Croatia, and within less than a day of posting, the video has been viewed more than 355,000 times.
-That’s not all, but viewers also left more than 260 comments on the picture which shows that the model is, indeed, very popular on the photo-sharing website.
+That’s not all, as viewers also left more than 260 comments on the picture, which shows that the model is, indeed, very popular on the photo-sharing website.

 Apart from Bang Energy, Veronica has also modeled for famous brands like New Balance and Guess.
 Aside from that, she has also partnered with many international brands, including American energy drink brand Monster Energy, as well as Women’s Best — a popular Austria-based brand for sports nutrition.